395t/review-assignments/_summaries/wu2021rethinking_2.md

 $$\sigma_{EMA}^2 = \lambda\sigma_{EMA}^2 + (1 - \lambda)\sigma_{B}^2$$

 2. Train a ResNet-50 model with varying normalization batch size from 2 to 1024.
 Error was inspected under 3 setttings - using mini-batch statistics on training set and validation set, and using population statistics on the validation set.
+In a second experiment, they replace the last 20 epochs of training with FrozenBN to show its positive impact on performance.

 3. Train a ResNet-50 model on ImageNet-C with a normalization batch size of 32.
 ImageNet-C has corrupted images which was used to induce domain shift.